Alaska Reid

 Sophia Alaska Reid (born 1996), known professionally as Alaska Reid, is an American singer-songwriter and musician.
 She is known for her electronic and country-tinged indie rock sound and narrative-driven lyrical content.
 She is also known for her collaborations with boyfriend A. G. Cook.

 She initially began releasing music with her band Alyeska in 2015, releasing an EP titled Crush in April 2017.

 She began releasing solo material in 2019 with her debut single "Quake".
-She signed to Terrible Records in 2020, and later released an EP titled Big Bunny in December 2020.
+She released her first full-length released titled Big Bunny in December 2020, under Terrible Records.
+Her debut album Disenchanter was released on 14 July 2023 via Luminelle Recordings.

 Early life

+Reid was born in Michigan and moved to Montana when she was four years old.
 Reid is one of five children.
 She grew up in Park County, Montana, and went to high school in Los Angeles.
 She took up singing lessons from age 6 until age 20.
 She started writing music and performing at gigs on the Sunset Strip at age 14, such as The Pig & Whistle, House of Blues and The Viper Room.
 She additionally appeared in the fourth episode in the eleventh season of Criminal Minds.

 She cites The Breeders, Dinosaur Jr., Joni Mitchell, country music and americana as early influences on her.
 She also cites initial feelings of frustration because of the way she was perceived as a young female singer-songwriter.